What is a Nervous breakdown?

 What does a nervous or mental breakdown feel like?

 As you go through a mental breakdown, you may face extreme grief over a certain incident that has happened to take place.
 The traumatizing experience of an abusive relationship can also make you more fragile.
 Often when a person experiences the condition of mental breakdown, he/she tends to get more saddened.
-They feel hopeless, and anxiety fills them over from time to time.
+They feel hopeless, and anxiety fills them from time to time.
 It especially occurs when you have encountered stressful events in recent times.

 As we said above, a mental breakdown is not associated with any specific medical condition, and there can be various responsible factors.
 The signs of a mental breakdown are not defined except for the inability of the person to function normally.